How to use every feature of OpenFurqan

 Yes.
 OpenFurqan requires no account, no login, and no sign-up.
 Just open openfurqan.com and start reading.
 Your notes, progress, and recitation recordings stay on your device and are not uploaded to our servers.

 OpenFurqan is not intended to replace Quran.com.
-It offers a different philosophy: integrated study tools, Anki-style memorization, Tajweed visualization, word-by-word root analysis, Surah/Juz/Page views, and deep customization in a single interface.
+It offers a different philosophy: integrated study tools, local Quran search, Anki-style memorization, Tajweed visualization, word-by-word root analysis, ayah image sharing, Surah/Juz/Page views, and deep customization in a single interface.
 Both are free resources for reading the Quran online.

 Visit openfurqan.com, select a surah from the sidebar list or search by name or number.
 The Arabic text appears with your selected translation below each ayah.
 You can navigate between ayahs using arrow keys, J/K keys, or by scrolling.
 In Study Mode, switch between Surah, Juz, and Page views for different reading experiences.